-Students who ride bicycles, skateboards, rollerblades, or walk to school need written permission from parents or guardians (forms are in the office).
+Students who ride bicycles or walk to school need written permission from parents or guardians (Bike riding/ Walking Permission Form available in main office and on the school website).
 They may not ride on school property.
 Students are to park bicycles in the school's bicycle racks.
-Skateboards and rollerblades are not allowed on school buses.
-Helmets must be worn at all times when riding bikes/skateboards/rollerblades.
+A helmet is required to be worn at all times when riding bikes.
 The school is not responsible for any loss or damage to student property.
-Riding bicycles, skateboards, or rollerblades is a privilege and may be revoked at any time by the principal.
+Riding bicycles to school is a privilege and may be revoked at any time by the principal.